jlbradley1844/jlbradley1844.github.io/_posts/2017-05-03-community.md

 such as Karen Armstrong's _The Great Transformation_.
 From a Baha'i point of view, the distinctions between a so-called axial age and the manifestations are a bit of a "poTAYto / poTAHto" distinction - you don't have one without the other.
 The important think about this is that all of these universal religious placed a novel emphasis on the "cosmopolitan" virtues - and reformations in Judaism, Zoriastrianism, Hinduism, Jainism and Chinese thought (Confucianism and Taoism) made it possible to think in terms of moral virtues that made life within and across entire civilizations possible.

 From a secular point of view, this would seem to be simply an adaptation to changing points of view.
-Yet this presumes that this would have happened without religious movements.
+Yet this presumes that this would have happened without these spiritual movements.
 Of the secular movements to occur in the axial age, perhaps the Greek and Roman philosophical movements are the most significant.
 Yet it took Muslim and Christian philosophers and scholars to spread and popularize their